codeque-co/codeque/packages/vscode/README.md

 It's one of the tools in the ecosystem.
 There is also [CLI tool](https://www.npmjs.com/package/@codeque/cli) and [ESLint plugin](https://www.npmjs.com/package/@codeque/eslint-plugin) for creating custom rules in zero time.

-CodeQue supports multiline search for any programming language and structural search for JavaScript and TypeScript.
+CodeQue supports multiline code search for any programming language and structural code search for JavaScript and TypeScript.

 Structural search support for other programming languages will be added soon.